blackdwarf/core-docs/docs/core-concepts/app-types.md

 > One thing that is important to note is that in RC2 timeframe running and publishing a self-contained
 > application will happen from the NuGet packages cache on the machine.
 This means that the dependencies for the self-
-> contained application will not be ready-to-run even if they come from .NET Core libraries.
+> contained application will not be ready-to-run even if they come from .NET Core libraries, which means that performance
+> will not be the same between these two application types.
 This is in contrast with the
 > portable application, which, as far as the .NET Core libraries are concerned, runs on ready-to-run images.

 The below `project.json` sample illustrates a simple self-contained application.